 How is VA Pension counted for Medicaid purposes?

 This is not an easy answer as you may think!

 But if someone is applying for Medicaid, how much of the Pension income is countable for gross income purposes?
 The answer is NOT ALL!
 Medicaid excludes "aid and attendance" income from the gross income calculation.
-But the answer does not even stop there!
-Aid and Attendance is only the highest level of VA benefits.
-Lower levels are "base pension" and "homebound."
-Interestingly, the base pension amount is countable as income for Medicaid purposes.
-For 2018, base pension levels are as follows:
+But the answer does not even stop there - Aid and Attendance is only the highest level of VA Pension benefits.
+Lower levels are "base pension" and "housebound."
+Interestingly, the very base pension amount is countable as income for Medicaid purposes.
+For 2024, base pension levels are as follows:

 When you are applying for Florida Medicaid and VA Pension benefits are already coming in (mostly meaning Aid and Attendance) then these calculations will be very important.

 It is also important to note is that if the elder receives Medicaid in the nursing home, the VA will need to be notified and then his/her VA Pension (including Aid and Attendance) will eventually be reduced to $90/month, which is not countable as income for Medicaid purposes.
 Make sure you notify the VA if your loved one is in the nursing home receiving Pension.